Student Development Administrators Association (SDAA) Constitution and By-Laws

 Section 4.
 Voting may be by voice vote when there is only one nominee per office.
 In all cases where there is more than one nominee for a given office, voting shall be by secret ballot.
 A majority of the Active Members present and voting shall be sufficient to elect officers.

 Section 5.
-The President-Elect will assume the office of President and the newly elected officers shall assume office as the last order of business at the summer meeting.
+The newly elected officers shall assume office as the last order of business at the summer meeting.

 Section 6.
-Terms of office for the President, President-elect, and regional representatives shall be one year; for the secretary and treasurer, the term shall be two years.
+Terms of office for all officers (the president, vice president, secretary, treasurer, and regional representatives shall be two years.
 The terms of office shall expire at the close of the meeting at which the term of office has been completed.
 Longer terms may be approved by the Executive Committee and/or active membership.

 Section 7.
-If the President of the association should become incapacitated or ineligible for Active Membership in the Association during his or her term of office, the vacancy will be filled by the President-Elect.
-If an officer, other than the President of the Association, should become incapacitated or ineligible for Active Membership in the Association during his or her term of office and/or if the president-elect should assume the office of President during his or her term of office, the vacancy thus created shall be filled by appointment by the Executive Committee for the remainder of the term.
+If the president of the association should become incapacitated or ineligible for Active Membership in the Association during his or her term of office, the vacancy will be filled by the vice president.
+If an officer, other than the President of the Association, should become incapacitated or ineligible for Active Membership in the Association during his or her term of office and/or if the vice president should assume the office of president during his or her term of office, the vacancy thus created shall be filled by appointment by the Executive Committee for the remainder of the term.

 ARTICLE II Duties of Officers

 Section 2.
-Duties of the President-Elect.
-It shall be the duty of the President-Elect to preside at meetings in the absence of the President and perform the duties of the President when that position is vacant.
-The President-Elect shall be responsible for program planning and preparation of programs for the annual meetings.
+Duties of the Vice President.
+It shall be the duty of the vice president to preside at meetings in the absence of the president and perform the duties of the president when that position is vacant.
+The vice president shall be responsible for program planning and preparation of programs for the annual meetings.